-Objective: To enable the students to understand the field realities through
+Objective: To enable the students to understand the field realities through adoption of various extension methodologies.

 Students will be facilitated to visit the adopted Villages / industries for undertaking extension work as a part of curriculum as per the schedule decided by the department.